shahzaib512/MyBlogs/content/c-programming-tutorial.md

 ---
-title: C Programming Tutorial
+title: "C Programming Tutorial"
-description: This is JavaScript tutorial and this is for learning JavaScript
+description: "This is a comprehensive C programming tutorial designed for learning C programming."
-slug: c-programming-tutorial
+slug: "c-programming-tutorial"
-date: 02/03/2025
+date: "02/03/2025"
-author: Harry
+author: "Shahzaib Hassan"
-image: /typescript.webp
+image: "/typescript.webp"
 ---

 Welcome to this comprehensive C programming tutorial!
 Whether you're a complete beginner or looking to deepen your understanding of C, this guide will take you through the fundamentals and introduce advanced concepts as you progress.